nixos89/nsjs-workshop-nstevanovic/README.md

 # Gatsby Workshop Starter
-This is workshop project created in December 2019
+This is workshop project created on 15th of December 2019